danskernesdigitalebibliotek/dpl-design-system/docs/layout-documentation.md

 - `$layout__edge-spacing`: This variable stores the edge spacing (padding) value for containers.

-Some components may use different variables.
-These should not be defined in `variables.layout.scss`, but instead be kept in scss file for the relevant component(s).
+All components that require a max-width should use the `block__max-width--*` variables along with layout-container.

 ## Mixins